Standard Code Test

 Show Error Feedback

-• Show Expected Answer - Toggle to show the students the expected output when they have submitted an answer for the question.
+Toggle to show the students the expected output when they have submitted an answer for the question.
 To suppress expected output, disable the setting.

-• Define Number of Attempts - enable to allow and set the number of attempts students can make for this assessment.
+Enable to allow and set the number of attempts students can make for this assessment.
 If disabled, the student can make unlimited attempts.

-• Show Rationale to Students - Toggle to display the answer, and the rationale for the answer, to the student.
+Toggle to display the answer, and the rationale for the answer, to the student.
 This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
 You can set when to show this selecting from Never, After x attempts, If score is greater than or equal to a % of the total or Always

-• Rationale - Enter guidance for the assessment.
+Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student’s project.

-2. Click Create to complete the process.
+1. Click Create to complete the process.

-Output written to a file
+Output Written to a File

 If the output of a program is written to a file rather than Standard Output (stdout) you can use the Command portion of the execution tab to run a bash command to list out the contents of the file.